sirisha-marthy/py220-2018/adv-py/w02-ohnotes.md

     for fibonacci_number in MY_FIBONACCI_NUMBERS:
         print(fibonacci_number)
 ```
-and now lets prove an iterator is stateful...
+and now let's prove an iterator is stateful...
 ```
 """
 Simple iterator examples